vesyrgy/group-81/report/report.md

 methods of `MapParser` itself.
 Furthermore, a passing test does necessarily not guarantee anything if the test itself has faults.
 So, a passing end-to-end test does not neceaarily guarantee that `MapParser` would not fail an isolated test.
 In conclusion, it would probably be a good idea to test the private methods in isolation.

+##3.5

+There are a few Checkstyle/PMD issues that remain:

+###WithinBordersTest.java
+1)  Checkstyle complains that `public class WithinBordersTest` can be private.
+We left this public because the comment in `ParameterizedAssignment` specifically states that it needs to be public.
+2)  Checkstyle treats the CSV input to the parameterized test as a single line and complains that this line contains too many characters.
+This cannot be helped and is clearly a case of Checkstyle being absurd.
+3)

+###MoveThePlayerSteps.java
+1)  PMD complains that this class contains too many methods.
+The reason we did not change this is because, according to a TA, the step definitions should all be contained in the same file.